For some preppers, an underground shelter can be seen as something of a Holy Grail item when it comes to their personal disaster preparations.

 Wall and fixture concealments are ideal methods of concealment for shelters that are accessed from the inside of an existing structure.
-These typically take the form of the quintessential hidden room with accompanying passageway.
+These typically take the form of the quintessential hidden room with accompanying passageways.

-Significant care must be used when designing and implementing a wall or fixture concealment for underground shelter because, done poorly, they will typically be far more noticeable to casual observation than an equivalent outdoor concealment.
+Significant care must be used when designing and implementing a wall or fixture concealment for underground shelter because done poorly, they will typically be far more noticeable to casual observation than an equivalent outdoor concealment.

 For a typical, basement-accessed subterranean shelter the entrance could be concealed by blending the door or hatch with the masonry of the unfinished basement wall.

-For any finished wall large picture frames, mirrors, movable bookcases, “Murphy” doors and similar installations work well.
+For any finished wall large picture frames, mirrors, movable bookcases, “Murphy” doors, and similar installations work well.

 Elsewhere in a structure hidden staircases can be employed beneath free-standing fixtures like kitchen islands that can be opened or pivoted away to reveal the entrance.